lyudeyun/E2ERep/README.md

 ## Acknowledgements

-Built on the following open-source projects:
+This project builds on prior open-source efforts; we are grateful to their authors and maintainers.
+In particular, we acknowledge:

 * [scenario_runner](https://github.com/carla-simulator/scenario_runner)
 * [Bench2Drive](https://github.com/Thinklab-SJTU/Bench2Drive)
 * [leaderboard](https://github.com/carla-simulator/leaderboard)
 * [UniAD](https://github.com/OpenDriveLab/UniAD)
 * [VAD](https://github.com/hustvl/VAD)

-We also thank the authors of the other libraries we use.
+Our thanks also go to everyone behind the many other libraries and tools used throughout the codebase.